impostorsguides/impostorsguides.github.io/rbenv/0-g-content.md

 Summing up what all this does:

- - If the command you’re running is the `ruby` command:
+ - If the command you're running is the `ruby` command:
  - RBENV will iterate over each of the arguments you passed to `ruby`
  - If the arg is `--` or if it starts with `-e`, it will immediately stop checking the remaining args, and proceed to running the code outside the case statement (what that code does is TBD).
  - if the argument contains a `/` character, RBENV will check to see if that argument corresponds to a valid filepath.
-If it does, it will grab the file’s parent directory and use that to (later on) check which Ruby version to use.
+If it does, it will grab the file's parent directory and use that to (later on) check which Ruby version to use.

 ## Setting `RBENV_ROOT`